getsentry/sentry-javascript-bundler-plugins/packages/bundler-plugin-core/README.md

 # Sentry Bundler Plugin Core

-**WARNING: This package is work in progress!
-Do not yet use it in production.
-We're happy to receive your feedback!**

 Core package containing the bundler-agnostic functionality used by the bundler plugins.

 Check out the individual packages for more information and examples: